-On Family Search (www.familysearch.org) there is a connection made for me to Degory Priest on my maternal line.
+On Family Search (www.familysearch.org) I, apparently have a connection to Degory Priest on my maternal line.
 If this is true, he would be my 12th great-grandfather.

 On the website American Ancestors (a subscription site, part of the New England Historic and Genealogical Society), I found an article that explains how to document your lineage back to a Mayflower passenger.

-The first 5 generations are already done for you (Degory Priest is considered the first generation).
-They are published in a set of books called the “Silver Books” because (you guessed it), they are silver.
-They also list the children of that 5th generation, giving you 6 generations of names, dates, and places.
-After that, you’re on your own for the proof.
-For me, the person from the 5th generation is Sarah Swan (Ebenezer Swan, Mary Pratt, Mary Priest, Degory Priest).1
+The first 5 generations, starting with Degory Priest, are completed for you and published in the “Silver Books” (named for their silver covers).
+These books also include the children of the 5th generation, giving you six generations with names, dates, and places.
+Beyond that, however, you’ll need to provide your own proof.
+In my case, the individual from the 5th generation is Sarah Swan (Ebenezer Swan, Mary Pratt, Mary Priest, Degory Priest).1

 Sarah Swan was born on 26 Feb 1700/01 in Cambridge, Massachusetts, British America, and married Ephraim Cook in Cambridge on 14 Dec 1727.2 They had 10 children including my potential 7th great-grandmother, Sarah Cook.